neurogenomics/EnformerCelltyping/README.md

  pip install -e .
 ```

-Next all use-cases for enformer involve transfer learnign from the enformer model
+Next all use-cases for Enformer Celltpying involve transfer learning from the enformer
-(with frozen weights) so download this model from tensorflow hub:
+model (with frozen weights) so download this model from tensorflow hub:

 ```
 mkdir data/enformer_model/ &&\